Fully Locally-Funded Public University Projects

 Plans and specifications of all four-year public University projects must be submitted to DCM for review, regardless of estimated construction cost.

-All four-year public University projects require a DCM pre-construction conference and DCM inspections, regrdless of estimated construction cost.
+All four-year public University projects require a DCM pre-construction conference and DCM inspections, regardless of estimated construction cost.

 - Four-year public University projects estimated over $750,000.00:

-- Four-year public University projects for capital improvement, alterations, additions, repair, or maintenance of heating, ventilation, and air conditioning systems
+- Fully locally-funded Four-year public University projects for capital improvement, or alterations, additions, repair, or maintenance of heating, ventilation, and air conditioning

 Contract Documents, and Sales and Use Tax